isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

        processing).

-     * remote: for the remote server the last known state, served HA scopes and the role of the server in HA relationship.
+     * remote: for the remote server the last known state, served HA scopes and the role of the server in the HA relationship.

  - multi-threading-enabled: flag indicating if multi-threading is enabled.